ryanjgill/nodebot_hovercraft/README.md

-# nodebot_hovercraft
+# NodeBot Hovercraft
-Hovercraft controlled with Tessel 2
+Hovercraft controlled with Tessel 2 using johnny-five and websockets.